arm61/arm61.github.io/_posts/2023-01-17-likelihood-sampling-ols.md

 This led me to the following question:

 <blockquote class="var">
-    How can I compare likelihood sampling and <a href="https://en.wikipedia.org/wiki/Ordinary_least_squares">ordinary least squares</a>?
+    How can I compare results from likelihood sampling and <a href="https://en.wikipedia.org/wiki/Ordinary_least_squares">ordinary least squares</a>?
 </blockquote>

 The examples of linear modelling for [independent and identically distributed](https://en.wikipedia.org/wiki/Independent_and_identically_distributed_random_variables) data, seemed to use an additional modelling parameter as the data variance; i.e. [this example from the PyMC documentation](https://docs.pymc.io/en/v5.0.1/learn/core_notebooks/GLM_linear.html#glm-linear).